sugurushiratori/sharpInterFoam/README.md

 * available soon

-Two-phase flow solver based on a coupling of the THINC/SW and the S-CLSVOF methods.
+Customized OpenFOAM solver for two-phase flow based on a coupling of the THINC/SW and the S-CLSVOF methods.

 The detailed algorithm is described on the published paper: